carstingaxion/gatherpress-query-loop/readme.txt

 * Fixes issue with all post type not being loaded ( props @aaronware)

 = 2.1.1 =
-* Fixes issue with multiple AQL instances having settings leaked to each other.
+* Fixes issue with multiple CQL instances having settings leaked to each other.

 = 2.1.0 =
 * ACF custom fields now show in the auto-complete dropdown list for Post Meta Queries ( props to @jvanja  )
 * Adds sort by Post ID ( props to @markhowellsmead )
 * Fixes a typo in the Order By label.
-* Fixes a bug where a second AQL instances was getting post meta query values from the first.
+* Fixes a bug where a second CQL instances was getting post meta query values from the first.

 = 2.0.0 =
 * Due to a change in core, Post Count can no longer be overridden when the block is set to inherit the query.